 There’s even a special ‘shrimp boat’, a three-hour sunset tour of the archipelago with all-you-can-eat shrimp included.

-Head out to Fjäderholmarna, the archipelago islands closest to Stockholm.
+Head out to Fjäderholmarna, the archipelago islands that lie closest to Stockholm.
 Here you’ll encounter glassblowers, smiths, potters and shops selling all sorts of artisan handicrafts.

 It’s just a 30-minute cruise to get there – spend a lazy afternoon and catch the boat home before it gets too dark (which is around 10pm in the summer!).